visbond/space-invasion/README.md

 The project is highly modular.
 Every element is in its own class in a separate py file.
 Various settings can be modified by editing the respective file.
 The names are self-explanatory.
 For example ship speed can be modified by editing ship.py, bullet width and speed in bullet.py etc.

 This is a basic version.
 Much more can be done, especially enhancing the visual elements (animated sprites, animated backgrounds).
-Incorporate sound.
+Background music.
 A project for a rainy day...